Applying for Financial Aid

 Because family circumstances change from year to year, a new FAFSA is required annually.
 The government releases a new FAFSA form each year on January 1st.
 That is when the annual financial aid cycle begins.

 To help you along the way, we’ve developed a comprehensive financial aid guide.
-Inside our 2014-2015 Financial Aid Award Guide and 2013-2014 Financial Aid Award Guide, you’ll find full details on financial aid options and eligibility requirements, including a financial planning worksheet.
+Inside our 2014-2015 Financial Aid Award Guide, you’ll find full details on financial aid options and eligibility requirements, including a financial planning worksheet.

 FAFSA application instructions